abcdesktopio/docs/opsdocs/docs/install/4.4/uninstall.md

 > Quick uninstallation can be run on Linux or macOS operation system.

-Download and extract the uninstall bash script (Linux or macOS):
+Download and run the uninstall bash script (Linux or macOS):

 ```bash
 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/uninstall-4.3.sh | bash